javascript-tutorial/en.javascript.info/1-js/11-async/06-promisify/article.md

 f = promisify(f, true);
 f(...).then(arrayOfResults => ..., err => ...)
 ```

+As you can see it's essentially the same as above, but `resolve` is called with only one or all arguments depending on whether `manyArgs` is truthy.

 For more exotic callback formats, like those without `err` at all: `callback(result)`, we can promisify such functions manually without using the helper.